Quantelytics/QuantelAI-Policies/source/sections/26-data_protection_policy.md

 <tr>
 <td rowspan="4" width="11%"><strong>Sending</strong></td>
 <td width="11%">Paper</td>
 <td width="11%">Address to the specific intended party and send in sealed security envelopes.
 Mark with “For intended recipient only”.
-Outside the University, paper must be sent via certified mail or with an authorized courier.</td>
+Outside Quantel AI, paper must be sent via certified mail or with an authorized courier.</td>
 </tr>
 <tr>
 <td width="11%">Electronic</td>
 <td width="11%">Data is required to be encrypted during transmission.
 If <em>Restricted Use</em> data must be placed on removable media (CD/DVD/USB/External HD) or in the cloud, it must be properly protected.
 See the section below regarding proper storage.
-If <em>Restricted Use</em> data must be sent via email, use the <a href="http://www.bu.edu/tech/services/comm/email/datamotion/">secure email service</a> available from IS&amp;T. Compensating controls must be formally documented and an exception approved by Information Security where this is not technically possible.</td>
+If <em>Restricted Use</em> data must be sent via email, use security precautions for email like digitally signing the mail.
+Compensating controls must be formally documented and an exception approved by Information Security where this is not technically possible.</td>
 </tr>
 <tr>
 <td width="11%">Fax</td>